Content on this page was generated by AI and has not been manually reviewed.

 • Management overhead: Keeping VPNs up to date, policy changes consistent, and access reviews timely can become a full-time job for IT teams in growing organizations.

-Why VPNs often get replaced or augmented by SASE Vpn ubiquiti edgerouter x
+Why VPNs often get replaced or augmented by SASE

 • Cloud-first reality: Most apps are SaaS or hosted in the cloud, not on a traditional corporate network.
 SASE aligns security controls with how users work today.